-As in Barro and Becker (1988, 1989), households derive utility from their own consumption, c_t^i , from the size of the household at the beginning of the next period, n{t+1}^i , and from the next period average continuation utility, $U{t+1}^i(k{t+1}^i)$.
-Parents face a trade-off when it comes to children: They enjoy bigger families, but at the same time they derive welfare from children who are wealthier.
-Given their income from supplying labor, w_t , and renting out capital, $r_t k_t$, households choose the quantity of their consumption, c_t^i , the number of children to have, $n{c,t}^i$, and the quantity of capital to accumulate, x_t^i .
-The price of purchasing capital stock is given by p_t .
-For simplicity, we assume that the cost of a child is the same as the cost of a unit of consumption and that the exogenous survival probability for existing households, π , are age independent and constant across dynasties and time.
-The survival probability of children is 1 (this too can readily be generalized).
-Together, these assumptions imply that the expected number of people in a household at the end of the period (and the beginning of the subsequent period) will be $n{t+1}^i = \pi + n{c,t}^i$.
-We assume that parents care about their children equally and endow them each with the same share of accumulated capital (which may be negative10).
-Thus, parents face a quantity-quality tradeoff with respect to the number of children à la Barro and Becker (1988, 1989).
-Finally, we also assume that the child of an adult in dynasty i perfectly inherits the discount factor β^i (we discuss relaxing this assumption in section 6).
+1 (this can readily be generalized).
+Together, these imply that the expected number of people in a household at the end of the period (and the beginning of the subsequent period) will be $n{t+1}^i = \pi + n{c,t}^i$.
+We assume that parents care about their children equally and endow them each with the same share of accumulated capital.
+Thus, parents face a quantity-quality tradeoff with respect to the number of children à la Becker and Barro (1988) and Barro and Becker (1989).
+Finally, we also assume that the child of an adult in dynasty i perfectly inherits the discount factor β^i (we relax this assumption in section 6).
 This transmission can be thought of as coming from genetics, imitation or socialization and, given the lack of clear identification of mechanisms in the empirical literature described above, is left as a reduced form assumption.

 Discussion Two aspects of the above model merit further discussion.
-First, as in Barro and Becker (1988, 1989), we assume in (2) a form of altruism.
+First, as in Becker and Barro (1988) and Barro and Becker (1989), we assume in (2) a form of altruism.
 Part of altruism is that parents enjoy larger families; another part is that parents care about the average utility of children in future periods.
-This particular choice of utility function follows Tamura (1996), Lucas (2002) and Bar and Leukhina (2010).
 In our model, however, parents survive into the future with some probability, alongside their children.
 As such, our discounting parameter not only captures the utility of children realized at different points in the future but also captures the future utility of the parent.
 The implicit altruistic assumption we make is that, in terms of time discounting, the future utility of children is treated the same as the future utility of parents.
-That is, in each period a parent applies the same time discount factor to their own and their children's future utility, but the altruism implicit in equal-treatment of own and descendant utility is itself unrelated to β .
-The Given this assumption, and the fact that parents live for multiple periods, the β captures time preference rather than altruism.
+That is, in each period a parent applies the same time discount factor to their own and their children's future utility, but the altruism implicit in equal-treatment of own and descendant utility is itself unrelated to β .10 Given this assumption, and the fact that parents live for multiple periods, the β captures time preference rather than altruism.
 We refer to this form of altruism as 'perfect' since parents take account of all future periods, i.e., they care about their descendants even after the parent dies.
-In order to consider the sensitivity of our results to this assumption, we relax it in section 4 and allow for a form of 'imperfect' altruism in which parents care about their children, but only while they themselves are alive.
-This introduces a different effective weight on a parent's own future utility compared to the entire future of their descendant's utility.
-This also permits us to consider a Blanchard (1985) mechanism which may be important in explaining a decline in interest rates that arises out of increasing life expectancy observed after 1850.
-In the quantitative analysis, the contribution of selection to explaining the decline in the interest rate remains similar in both cases.
+In order to consider the sensitivity of our results to this assumption, we relax it in section 4 and allow for a form of 'imperfect' altruism in which parents care about their children, but only while they themselves remain alive.
+This introduces a different effective weight on a parent's own future utility compared to the entire future of their descendant's utility.11 This also permits us to consider a Blanchard